 Ontonagon County Redocumentation

-Several decades ago, now Dr. Jon Rieger from the University of Louisville was working on his dissertation studying outmigration in rural Ontonagon County.
-During one visit, he decided to take some photos of the area.
-That soon transformed into an ongoing study retaking those photos periodically as a visual record of the region's decline.
+Several decades ago, the late Dr. Jon Rieger from the University of Louisville was working on his dissertation studying outmigration in rural Ontonagon County.
+During one fateful visit in 1970, he decided to take some photos of the area.
+Realizing later that his photos spoke more about the transformation of the communities in this area than surveys of high school graduates did, he shifted his focus and kicked off an ongoing study retaking those photos periodically as a visual record of the region's decline.
 He soon became a leading figure in the field of visual sociology and his quinquennial surveys of Ontonagon County ballooned from around 100 photos to over 600.
-He has a photo of everything, from random homes to notable businesses and government buildings to streetscapes both busy and barren.
+He has a photo of everything, from ordinary single family homes to notable businesses and government buildings to streetscapes both busy and barren.

-Dr. Rieger was getting up in years and needed a replacement to keep the project going.
+In 2018 Dr. Rieger was planning to retire and needed a replacement to keep the project going.
 Here's where I come in: I love exploring the middle of nowhere and have experience documenting historic sites in the region.
-We hit it off and now I'm the heir apparent for the longest running redocumentation project of this scale in the country.
-The next photo survey begins in 2020 and if things work out I have the option of continuing this project for the foreseeable future.
-Get paid to drive around all of Ontonagon County retaking photos of communities from the exact same spot every five years?
-Sounds like something I'd do.
+We hit it off and after many long conversations over diner lunches, Rieger trusted me to take over the longest running redocumentation project of this scale in the country.
+If things work out I have the option of continuing this project for the foreseeable future.
+Unlike Jon though, I won't be shooting on black and white film.
+For the first time in its history, the project will finally be moving to color and the digital age.
+This will not only allow me to do my work faster, but will also result in a higher quality product for public consumption.